 There are currently over twenty students at the Lutheran Theological Seminary in Novosibirsk, where an LCMS pastor, Dr. Alan Ludwig, is the senior professor.
 In addition, LCMS pastors and scholars teach intensive seminars.
 SELC currently has 13 ordained pastors and deacons who serve congregations and mission stations across six time zones in Siberia.

 Socially, there is a huge divide between rich and poor.
-It is believed between 30 and 40 million Russians live below the poverty line–$30 of income per month with unemployment approaching 25 percent, certainly greater in rural villages and remote cities.
+It is believed between 30 and 40 million Russians live below the poverty line– less than $300 of income per month with unemployment approaching 25 percent, certainly greater in rural villages and remote cities.
 The spiritual bankruptcy in Russia is staggering.
 The people wither without teachers of righteousness, without the sacred gifts of God that bring Christ to despairing men; they long for hope beyond the earthly crosses they bear.

 The SLMS mission is to support the work of these Siberian pastors and the needs of their congregations by providing financial support which is designated for congregations, rental of church buildings, housing costs, travel, humanitarian aid and mission outreach programs.
 We also respond to emergency needs and provide opportunities for teaching and preaching for LCMS pastors who wish to teach in Siberia.
 A number of special projects have been supported by SLMS and congregations of the LCMS.